Structure of non-negative posets of Dynkin type $\mathbb{A}_n$: Enumeration of An Dynkin type non-negative posets

-directed graphs, up to the isomorphism of unlabeled digraphs. \end{fact} \begin{proof} Here we follow arguments given in the proof of~\cite[Proposition 6.7]{gasiorekAlgorithmicCoxeterSpectral2020}.
-To calculate the number of non-isomorphic orientations of edges of $P_n$, we consider two cases. \begin{enumerate}[label=\normalfont{(\roman*)},wide] \item First, assume that $|I|=n\geq 2$ is an even number.
+digraphs $D$ with $\ov D\simeq P_n\eqdef 1 \,\rule[2.5pt]{22pt}{0.4pt}\,2\,\rule[2.5pt]{22pt}{0.4pt}\, \hdashrule[2.5pt]{12pt}{0.4pt}{1pt}\,\rule[2.5pt]{22pt}{.4pt}\,n$, up to the isomorphism. \end{fact} \begin{proof} Here we follow arguments given in the proof of~\cite[Proposition 6.7]{gasiorekAlgorithmicCoxeterSpectral2020}.
+To calculate the number of non-isomorphic orientations among all $2^{n-1}$ possible orientations of edges of $P_n$, we consider two cases. \begin{enumerate}[label=\normalfont{(\roman*)},wide] \item First, assume that $|I|=n\geq 2$ is an even number.
 In this case, every digraph $I$ has exactly two representatives among $2^{n-1}$ edge orientations: one drawn ``from the left'' and the other ``from the right'' (i.e., symmetric along the path).
-Therefore, the number $N(P_n)$ of all such non-isomorphic digraphs equals $2^{n-2}$. \item Now we assume that $|I|=n\geq 1$ is an odd number.
+Therefore, the number $ONum(P_n)$ of all such non-isomorphic digraphs equals $2^{n-2}$.

+\item Now we assume that $|I|=n\geq 1$ is an odd number.
 If $n=1$, then, up to isomorphism, there exists exactly $1=2^{-1}+2^{-1}$ digraph.
-Otherwise, $n\geq 3$ and among all $2^{n-1}$ edge orientations:

-\begin{itemize} \item digraphs that are ``symmetric'' along the path have exactly one representation, and \item the rest of digraphs have exactly two representations, analogously as in~\ref{fact:digrphnum:path:prf:ii}. \end{itemize} It is straightforward to check that there are $2^\frac{n-1}{2}$ ``symmetric'' path digraphs, hence in this case we obtain
+Otherwise, $n\geq 3$ and among all $2^{n-1}$ edge orientations: \begin{itemize} \item digraphs that are ``symmetric'' along the path have exactly one representation, and \item the rest of digraphs have exactly two representations, analogously as in~\ref{fact:digrphnum:path:prf:i}. \end{itemize} It is straightforward to check that there are $2^\frac{n-1}{2}$ ``symmetric'' path digraphs, therefore in this case we obtain